guppyfish123/SOC_Lab/Installation/Cortex.md

   ```bash
   sudo systemctl reload nginx
   ```
-7. Cortex should now be accessable on `https://YOUR_SERVER_ADDRESS`
+7. Cortex should now be accessible on `https://YOUR_SERVER_ADDRESS`
 <br><br>

 ### Close port 8090